josefglatz/sync-feusers-username-to-email/Documentation/Configuration/BestPracticeExample.rst

 .. rst-class:: bignums-xxl

 #.
+Install `josefglatz/sync-feusers-username-to-email`

+   Add this extension first.
+As we want a login via a real email address.

+#.
 Define the website user fields you need in your project

    It's not likely that all fields of a website user record have to be used in a